How Long Do Solar Inverters Last?

-Enphase microinverters have completely revolutionised the solar industry in Australia.
-With 10 key benefits including back to base monitoring and panel level control, Enphase systems output more power, are battery ready and Solaray is now able to offer 24/7 support to our customers.
-But one of the biggest advantages of Enphase systems isn’t often talked about, and that is the reliability and longevity of Enphase Micro-inverters compared to a standard inverter.
+Enphase micro inverters have completely revolutionised the solar industry in Australia.
+The key benefits of an Enphase System include back to base monitoring and panel level control, Enphase systems output more power, are battery ready and Solaray is now able to offer 24/7 support to our customers.
+But one of the biggest advantages of Enphase systems isn’t often talked about, and that is the reliability and longevity of Enphase Micro Inverters compared to a standard inverter.

 The Enphase Micro-inverter has been designed for a service life of over 20 years, significantly longer than any other inverter on the market.